HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 3.1% of mobile sites in the top 1K are built with WordPress, and 33.6% of the top 10M.
 Drupal maintains a higher adoption rate within the mid-ranged rankings (10K - 1M), while most of Wix and Squarespace sites are ranked outside the top 1M sites.

-## CMS User Experience
+## CMS user experience

 ### Core Web Vitals

-2021 was a great year for web performance, with a growing focus on [Core Web Vitals](https://web.dev/vitals/#core-web-vitals), which helped nudge many platforms in the right direction to focus on improving their user experience and loading times.
+2021 was a great year for web performance, with a growing focus on <a hreflang="en" href="https://web.dev/vitals/#core-web-vitals">Core Web Vitals</a>, which helped nudge many platforms in the right direction to focus on improving their user experience and loading times.
 More importantly, it provides users with the right tools and guidance to monitor and improve their website performance.
 As a result, we saw large performance improvements from many platforms, which continue to evolve, gradually making user experience better across the web, which is a big win for all of us.

-The [Core Web Vitals Technology Report](https://httparchive.org/reports/cwv-tech) can be used to drill into this data, and view the progress of each technology updated on a monthly basis.
+The <a hreflang="en" href="https://httparchive.org/reports/cwv-tech">Core Web Vitals Technology Report</a> can be used to drill into this data, and view the progress of each technology updated on a monthly basis.

-In this section we focus on data from July 2021 to provide a consistent timeframe for data presented across the Web Almanac, and examine three important factors provided by the [Chrome User Experience Report](https://almanac.httparchive.org/en/2021/methodology#chrome-ux-report), which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:
+In this section we focused on data from July 2021 to provide a consistent timeframe for data presented across the Web Almanac, and examined three important factors provided by the [Chrome User Experience Report](../2021/methodology#chrome-ux-report), which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:

 * Largest Contentful Paint (LCP)
 * First Input Delay (FID)
 * Cumulative Layout Shift (CLS)

 These metrics aim to cover the core elements which are indicative of a great web user experience.
-The [Performance](https://almanac.httparchive.org/en/2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.
+The [Performance](../2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.

 Initially, let’s review the 10 CMS platforms with the highest number of origins, and examine what percentage of sites on each platform have a **passing** grade, meaning that the 75th percentile of each of the above metrics must be in the "good" (green) range for each site.